n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 ### Controlling the printer output location

-Without any options and by default, the pyDriveWire printing engine sends it's output to a temporary file which is placed in temporary directory.
-The log messages printed to the pyDriveWire console will need to be looked at to see where the file went.
-There are two options which can be used to change this behavior:
+pyDriveWire has a simple built-in print spooler.
+By default without any options the spool directory is a temporary directory such as `/tmp`.
+The print spooler automatically creates spool files using the `printPrefix` option as the prefix of the filename followed by a number.
+The default prefix is `cocoprints` so the files would be `cocoprints0001.pdf`, `cocoprints0002.pdf`, etc.  A log message with the output file name is printed to the pyDriveWire console for at the end of each print job.
+You can run the command `dw printer status` to see the current configuration.
+There are four options which can be used to change this behavior:

 * The `printDir` option can be used to provide a directory where the print engine output will go.
 This directory must already exist.
+The default is a temporary directory such as `/tmp`
+* The `printPrefix` option sets the filename prefix for spool files.
+The spool files are automatically created using the `printPrefix` option as the prefix of the filename followed by a number.
+The default prefix is `cocoprints` so the files would be `cocoprints0001.pdf`, `cocoprints0002.pdf`, etc.
 * The `printFile` option is the name of a file where _all_ of the printer output will go.
 This file is created the first time the Coco/MC-10 prints anything.
 The file is closed when the print buffer is flushed.
 Please note that if anything more is printed after this file is created, it will be truncated and overwritten and the previous output will be lost.

 ### Running a command when the print buffer is flushed